amr28693/solitonic_reservoir/README.md

-# solitonic_reservoir
+# Repo build in Progress...

-The code repository associated with the work: 'Soliton Collisions as a Computing Reservoir in the Nonlinear Schr¨odinger Wavefield' by Anderson M. Rodriguez.
+The code repository associated with the work: 'Morphological Computation in the Nonlinear Schrodinger Wavefield: Solitonic Dynamics Enable Noise-Tolerant, Self-Organizing Stability Inaccessible to Linear System' by Anderson M. Rodriguez.
 This is a walkthrough of the findings for the paper.